-This is an outline of our four day Big Bend National Park trip itinerary.
+Watch the video of our trip to Big Bend National Park above or keep reading for an outline of our four day Big Bend National Park trip itinerary.
 It includes where we camped, exhibits we checked out and hikes we went on.
-We were there February 5th through February 8th which ended up being a great time of year to visit the park.
+We were there February 5th through February 8th which ended up being a great time of year to visit Big Bend National Park.
 I hope you find this information helpful in planning your Big Bend camping adventure.
-And don’t forget to watch our Big Bend National Park video.

 Day 1: Marathon to Big Bend National Park

 We started the day in Marathon, Texas and drove south on highway 385 to Big Bend National Park.
 Points of interest and hikes included:

 - Panther Junction Visitor Center